Opentrons/Protocols/Bradford_Assay/README.md

 2. Transfer 4 samples from tube to first two rows of plates (in duplicate).
 3. Fill rows 4-11 with diluent.
 4. Dilute samples down rows.
-5. Add Bradford Reagent to all rows.
+5. Add 200 uL Bradford Reagent to all rows.

 ### Additional Notes